Mistake 1: flattening Conference Seating Layout into a generic layout task

 Conference Planning

-Read a practical conference seating layout guide covering room flow, guest grouping, and cleaner layout decisions for modern event teams.
+Read a practical conference seating layout guide grounded in real room pressure, review flow, and handoff quality.

 Corporate Events